GiulianoMiralles/GiulianoMiralles/README.md

 <img src=https://i.imgur.com/Qoyoqd5.png/>

+• I am a senior software development technician and I also consider myself a very self-taught person.

+• I am characterized by being a collaborative person, wanting to develop and who establishes a good climate in the field of teamwork.
+I like to learn new skills and knowledge, mainly related to programming and computing.
+I am comfortable coding on both sides: frontend and backend.
+Also, I am a huge fan of DevOps.

+• Skills: I work with various technologies, but mainly with Python, PHP and JavaScript.
+I also have experience with web technologies like HTML, CSS, Nodejs, Angular, React, React Native, and database technologies like MySQL.

-I am a programmer, I studied at ITEC, currently focused on the backend part, but I have a lot of knowledge in React, React-Native, NodeJS, Angular.
-I handle databases like MySql.
-Experience agile methodologies like SCRUM.
-I have experience in both web and mobile programming.
+• Experience with agile methodologies such as SCRUM.
+I have experience in web and mobile programming.

 ## Skills: </br>
 ![python](https://img.shields.io/badge/Python_→_Flask-3776AB?style=for-the-badge&logo=Python&logoColor=white&labelColor=101010)</br>